Will Quince: Parliamentary career

 In April 2019, Quince was appointed Parliamentary Under-Secretary of State for Welfare Delivery during the second May ministry.
 At the formation of the first Johnson ministry in July 2019, he was retained in post by Prime Minister Boris Johnson.

 The Essex County Standard newspaper reported that Quince had accepted donations of two items in 2019 from the Russian-born businessman Alexander Temerko.
 The items raised £5,750 in an auction to help fund Quince's re-election campaign as an MP.
 Quince said that Temerko was "a British citizen".
 The donated items were declared as part of the register of members' financial interests.

 On 17 September 2021, Quince was appointed Parliamentary Under-Secretary of State for Children and Families at the Department for Education, during the second cabinet reshuffle of the second Johnson ministry.

 On 6 July 2022, in the wake of the resignations of Chancellor Rishi Sunak and Health Secretary Sajid Javid, Quince resigned from government after "accepting and repeating assurances to the media [from No 10] which have now been found to be inaccurate".
 The following day, after Johnson resigned, he accepted the role of Minister of State in the Department of Education.

 On 7 September 2022, Quince was appointed Minister of State in the Department of Health and Social Care as part of Liz Truss's cabinet.
 On 26 October 2022, he was reappointed by Prime Minister Rishi Sunak.
+On 13 November 2023, he resigned from his post as part of Sunak's 2023 cabinet reshuffle.
+Quince did not seek re-election as an MP at the 2024 general election.

-On 9 June 2023, Quince announced he would not run as an MP at the 2024 general election.
+Post-parliamentary career

-On 13 November 2023, Quince resigned from his post as part of Sunak's 2023 cabinet reshuffle.
+In January 2026, Quince was appointed as the first Chief Executive of the 1001 Critical Days Foundation, a children's charity created by Dame Andrea Leadsom.